cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/7_how_to/1_build_a_sbt_app/3_create_profile_nft.md

 :::tip

-`metadata` doesn't follow a schema and it allows you developers to customize it as much as they want.
+Because `metadata` doesn't follow a specific schema, this allows developers to customize its structure as much as they want.

 :::